See also

 Background

-- Management of dental trauma is different when primary (baby) as compared to permanent teeth are impacted, as primary teeth are never repositioned, splinted or replanted
+- Management of dental trauma is different for primary (baby) teeth compared to permanent teeth, as primary teeth are never repositioned, splinted or replanted

 - Severe injuries to primary teeth can cause later problems in the formation and eruption of permanent teeth.
-Treatment of injuries to primary teeth are aimed at minimising additional risks to the developing permanent teeth
+Treatment of injuries to primary teeth is aimed at minimising additional risks to the developing permanent teeth and preventing complications

 - Crown discolouration is a common complication after dental injury.
 This may resolve with time.
-Extraction is only required where there is associated infection of the dental pulp (nerve)
+Extraction is only required where there is associated infection of the dental pulp or abscess formation

 - Appropriate use of a mouthguard during sports can minimise dental trauma

-- In young children and infants with oral trauma consider
+- In young children and infants with oral trauma, consider child abuse

 Assessment

-Reviewing tooth anatomy and eruption charts will assist when referring to dentist
+eruption dates will assist when referring to dentist

 History